(van DET a nib)

 Note: Do not initiate treatment unless QTcF <450 msec.
 Avoid concomitant use of QT-prolonging agents and strong CYP3A4 inducers.
 To reduce the risk of QT prolongation, maintain serum calcium and magnesium within normal limits and maintain serum potassium ≥4 mEq/L.

-Medullary thyroid cancer, locally-advanced or metastatic: Adults: Oral: 300 mg once daily, continue treatment until no longer clinically benefiting or until unacceptable toxicity
+Medullary thyroid cancer, locally-advanced or metastatic: Oral: 300 mg once daily, continue treatment until no longer clinically benefiting or until unacceptable toxicity

 Toxicity ≥grade 3: Interrupt dose until resolves or improves to grade 1, then resume at a reduced dose